Causes of sexual violence: Research on convicted rapists

 The research on convicted rapists has found several important motivational factors in the sexual aggression of males.
 Those motivational factors repeatedly implicated are having anger at women and having the need to control or dominate them.

 A study by Marshall et al. (2001) found that male rapists had less empathy toward women who had been sexually assaulted by an unknown assailant and more hostility toward women than non-sex-offenders and nonoffender males/females.

 Meta-analyses indicate that convicted rapists demonstrate greater sexual arousal to scenes of sexual coercion involving force than do non-rapists.

-Social factors
+Societal and economic factors

 Factors operating at a societal level that influence sexual violence include laws and national policies relating to gender equality in general and to sexual violence more specifically, as well as norms relating to the use of violence.
 While the various factors operate largely at local level, within families, schools, workplaces and communities, there are also influences from the laws and norms working at national and even international levels.